Two-child policy: United Kingdom

 That women must thereby identify the child in question (which is thought to be assigned a tax code created for this exemption), that first or second children conceived by rape do not count towards this exemption and that women who are still living with their abusers are not eligible are just some of the aspects of the rape clause that caused widespread condemnation.
 Ruth Graham, writing for Slate, summarises the issues surrounding this new policy:

 "The policy and the exemption have received harsh criticism from a wide variety of sources since they were announced in 2015.
 One member of parliament called the exemption implementation 'inhumane and barbaric.'
 Feminists have pointed out the cuts disproportionately affect women.
 A coalition of the UK's largest Christian denominations and Jewish groups pointed out that the policy discriminates against people whose religion compels them to have larger families.
 A United Nations committee on children's rights asked the British government to explain the policy last year, because of concerns about women having to somehow prove they were raped."Following the Labour Party's victory in the 2024 general election, Keir Starmer received calls to scrap the policy but declined as a result of financial reasons, and suspended seven Labour MPs who voted in favour of scrapping it.

+On 26 November 2025, the Chancellor of the Exchequer Rachel Reeves announced in the November budget that from April 2026, the two child benefit cap would be lifted.
+Martin Lewis of MoneySavingExpert reported that this would bring 450,000 children out of poverty.